Talion is a finalist for Best SIEM Solution

 One particular tactic has recently garnered greater attention – the role of cyber insurance in convincing organisations to pay the ransom fee.
 Ransomware groups are researching cyber insurance policies during the reconnaissance phase of the attack, calling up organisations they know have cyber insurance and giving companies guidance on how they can successfully retrieve their payment from the insurer after paying the ransom.

-This is becoming a huge issue as insurers are arguably fuelling ransomware attacks by paying ransom demands since this is not yet illegal.
+This is becoming a huge issue as insurers are arguably driving ransomware attacks by paying ransom demands since this is not yet illegal.
 Some have suggested that insurers should require minimum ransomware controls as part of any ransomware coverage to solve this problem, but we are yet to see this executed consistently across insurers.

 #RansomAware banner